keith-turner/mixer/README.md

 	exit|quit
 ```

-Changes to the derived graph are exported an Accumulo query table.
-The lookup command accesses this query table, all other command interact with Fluo.

-The following commands starts a MiniAccumulo and MiniFluo instance, which are required to run this example.
-This creates a `fluo.properties` file containing connection information.
+Inorder to run Mixer, a Fluo needs to be running.
+The following command will start a single machine Fluo development instance.
+After Fluo starts, a `fluo.properties` file containing connection information is created.
+Wait for this file to exists before proceeding.

 ```bash
 ./mixer.sh mini &> mini.log &
 ```

-After starting MiniFluo, the following starts a shell and adds some edges to multiple social network graphs.
+The following adds edges to multiple social network graphs.
 For example assume `tw` represents Twitter, then in the Twitter graph `bob1998` follows `bigjoe`.

 ```bash
 $ ./mixer.sh shell fluo.properties <<EOF